Light pollution harms birds, but you can help! Lights Out alerts for Dallas and Houston and CSU statewide lights out alerts tell you when to act.

 Every spring and fall, billions of birds migrate through the US, mostly under the cover of darkness.
-This massive passage of birds must contend with a rapidly increasing but still largely unrecognized threat: light pollution.
+This mass movement of birds must contend with a dramatically increasing but still largely unrecognized threat: light pollution.

 Lights Out is a win-win for birds and cities, and the people who love both.